jewelshkjony/AdmobAds/README.md

 <br><b>Mediation:</b> Added mediation support for app open ads.
 <li> <b>21.4.0:</b> Extend SDK support for showing banner ads and native ads requested through the ad inspector UI.
 <br><b>Note:</b> The ad inspector UI will roll out this feature at a later date, requiring a minimum SDK version of 21.4.0.
+<br>Added support for the same app key to help you deliver more relevant and personalized ads by using data collected from your apps.
+<br>Official release version for QueryInfo generation.
 <li> <b>21.3.0:</b> Added SDK support for requesting and showing ads requested through Ad Inspector UI.
 <br> <b>Note:</b> The Ad Inspector UI will roll out this feature at a later date, requiring a minimum SDK version of 21.3.0.
 <li> <b>21.2.0:</b> Added SDK support for exporting ad request logs through Android Sharesheet.